gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 **Make sure to not remove the `/ci$request_uri`.
 This is required to properly forward the requests.**

+You should also make sure that you can do:
+1. `curl https://YOUR_GITLAB_SERVER_FQDN/` from your previous GitLab CI server.
+1. `curl https://YOUR_CI_SERVER_FQDN/` from your GitLab CE/EE server.

 ## Check your configuration

     sudo nginx -t